 What is Tornado Alley?

-Traditionally, the term tornado alley refers to portions of the central United States, roughly from South Dakota southward to north-central Texas.
+Traditionally, the term tornado alley refers to portions of the Great Plains in the central United States, an area roughly from South Dakota southward to north-central Texas.
 Tornadoes are most frequent in this area and have an increased chance of being more destructive.

 Where did the term ‘Tornado Alley’ come from?